piku/piku/docs/UV.md

 1. Piku detects `pyproject.toml` and activates UV mode
 2. Creates a virtualenv in `~/.piku/envs/<app>`
-3. Runs `uv sync` to install dependencies
+3. Runs `uv sync --no-dev` to install dependencies, skipping the `dev` group
 4. Dependencies are only reinstalled when `pyproject.toml` or `uv.lock` changes

 ## Python Version Selection